Solid body: Electric guitar

+Electric bass

 Woods typically used to make the body of the bass are alder, maple, or mahogany.

 The double bass was seen as very bulky and not as easy to carry as other string instruments.
 Paul Tutmarc built an electronic bass that was played the same way as a guitar.
 This bass was called the Audiovox Model 736 Electronic Bass.
 "About 100 Audiovox 736 basses were made, and their distribution was apparently limited to the Seattle area."
 The idea did not catch on and the company folded.